Dan1502/Code-Demo/README.md

 4. SQL_Demo2

 # Motivations Behind Each Code File
 VS_Base_Graphs and VS_Activity_Analysis were part of the same project that analysed DWP's operational spend.
-This code was used to move the analysis from Excel to RStudio and made the data visualisation process at least 75% more efficient in terms of time needed to complete the analysis.
+This code was used to move the analysis from Excel to RStudio and made the data visualisation process at least 50% more efficient in terms of time needed to complete the analysis.
 Furthermore, they also allowed further and more in-depth analysis which was not possible in Excel.

+SQL_Demo1 and SQL_Demo2 were SQL code I wrote during my internship in Orange Convenience Stores.
+This code was mainly used to explore various aspects of the performance of the retail stores.